esride-cgo/test/TEST.md

 Upon download success, the respective raster datasets are displayed in ArcMap.

 #### Characteristics
 * Level-2A (L2A) products, available from ESA's Copernicus Open Access Hub ([SciHub DHuS](https://scihub.copernicus.eu/dhus)) since begin of May 2017, are taken into account as a new option, but ArcMap does not yet support them in terms of a built-in raster product.
-As a substitute for this, the _Download_ tool displays a L2A product by a Group Layer until further notice, composed of confidence images for cloud (CLD) and snow/ice (SNW), a natural color composite (TCI), and a scene classification image (SCL), along with appropriate symbology:
+As a substitute, the _Download_ tool displays a L2A product by a Group Layer until further notice, composed of confidence images for cloud (CLD) and snow/ice (SNW), a natural color composite (TCI), and a scene classification image (SCL), along with appropriate symbology:
   ![](doc/L2A.jpg "SCL of the upper product on the left, CLD+SNW+TCI of the lower product on the right.")
 * Irrespective of the existence of a specific product in the specified local raster directory, the _Download_ tool generates the corresponding output layer(s), even though all redundant download actions have been skipped.
 This might be useful when you simply want to recreate those layers incl. appropriate symbology.